19hours/sg-statutes/Acts/Legal Profession Act.md

 (f) a solicitor has been committed to prison in any civil or criminal proceedings;

-(g) the Council is satisfied that a sole solicitor is incapacitated by illness or accident to such an extent as to be unable to attend to his practice;
+(g) the Council is satisfied that a sole solicitor is incapacitated by illness or accident, or by any physical or mental condition, to such an extent as to be unable to attend to his practice;

+[19/2008 wef 01/12/2008]

+(ga) the fitness of a sole proprietor to practise has been determined under section 25C to be impaired by reason of his physical or mental condition, or a sole proprietor, having been ordered by a Judge to submit to a medical examination under section 25C to be conducted within such period as the Judge may specify in the order, fails to do so;

 [19/2008 wef 01/12/2008]